SarveshGade/banana_search/README.md

 Integrated Supabase to enable secure user sign-up and login, supporting email/password as well as social providers like Google and GitHub.
 ### API Integration:
 Developed custom API endpoints for recipe generation and grocery price optimization.
 We connected with external grocery APIs to fetch real-time pricing and store data.
+### Web Scraping:
+Analyzed and used custom curl requests to obtain information for specific grocery stores based on location.
+We used the store ID in order to obtain location-specific store pricing and data.
 ### State Management:
 Leveraged React state and localStorage to persist user data (e.g., missing ingredients, shopping list items) across sessions.
 ### User Interface: